sparkflows/sparkflows-docs/docs/installation/configuration/customizing/index.rst

 Customizing Fire Installation
 -----------------------------

-Below are the details of Configuring Fire for various requirements:
+Below are the details for Configuration of Fire for various requirements:

 .. toctree::
    :maxdepth: 1